szll/planetry/README.md

 ## Know Issues

 - Window appears but no objects were drawn.
-After switching to MacOS Moajve I had to update the go dependencies as well as SDL on the system.
+After switching to MacOS Mojave I had to update the go dependencies as well as SDL on the system.